 How to Help an Alcoholic – A Step By Step Guide

-If someone you know suffers from alcoholism, it is likely you want to help them.
+If someone you know suffers from alcoholism, you likely want to help them.
 Perhaps you don’t know where or how to start.

-These statistics are important as we feel more people would seek help if they really understood how serious alcoholism is.
+These statistics are vital as we feel more people would seek help if they understood how severe alcoholism is.

 In this article, we hope to help you understand what alcoholism is and when and how to broach the subject with a loved one.
-Further on we give a step-by-step guide on how to help an alcoholic.
-We also provide information on when it is necessary to involve professional help and when to stage an alcoholic intervention.
+Further, we give a step-by-step guide on how to help an alcoholic.
+We also provide information on when to involve professional help and when to stage an alcoholic intervention.

-Before you speak to your loved one about an alcohol problem, it is really helpful to really understand what they are experiencing.
+Before you speak to your loved one about an alcohol problem, it is beneficial to understand what they are experiencing.
 In other words, put yourself in their shoes so you can speak to them with understanding and compassion.

 Someone with alcoholism may well not even understand why they drink so destructively.
-They may truly have no idea they are suffering from a deadly yet treatable illness.
+They may not know they are suffering from a deadly yet treatable illness.

-This is where learning the facts on alcoholism can be really powerful.
+This is where learning the facts about alcoholism can be powerful.
 You can help them to understand the nature of their condition.
 You can further reassure them that they can be successfully treated.
-This in itself, may be sufficient in prompting them to seek the right help.
+This may be sufficient in prompting them to seek the right help.

 Alcohol use disorder (AU) is the medical terminology for somebody that abuses or has become addicted to alcohol.
 The condition can be mild, moderate or severe.

-However, anyone that shows an inability to control their drinking and suffers adverse consequences, as a result, is likely to suffer from an alcohol use disorder.
-AUD’s are progressive in nature.
+However, anyone that shows an inability to control their drinking and suffers adverse consequences as a result is likely to suffer from an alcohol use disorder.
+AUDs are progressive.
 Without treatment, they only get progressively worse.

-Perhaps you know a family member or loved one that is currently bingeing on alcohol at the weekends.
+Perhaps you know a family member or loved one currently binging on alcohol at the weekends.
 This is quite common.
 However, when it is to the detriment of their health, occupation and personal relationships, this is when alarm bells should start ringing.

-You can never intervene too early when it comes to helping an alcoholic, you can only intervene too late.
+You can never intervene too early when helping an alcoholic; you can only intervene too late.